 Symptom Corrective Action Insufficient cleaning and carryback.
 Tension of cleaner on belt is set too low or too high.
 Increase or decrease tensioner setting.
 Blades are worn.
 Check blades and replace if necessary.
-Blade wears only in the center.
-Use a segmented style blade for crown pulleys.
-Consider narrowing the blade width to clean the middle of the belt.
 Noise or vibration.
 Tension is not sufficient or is set too high.
 Correct tension as necessary.
 If this does not correct problem, blade urethane may not match application.
 Contact Martin Engineering or representative.
 High blade wear rate.
 Tension of cleaner on belt is set too high.
 Reduce tensioner setting.
 Unusual wear or damage to blades.
 Check belt splice(s) and repair as necessary.
 Bent or broken mainframe or support frame due to blade slipping through.
 If blades are worn to or past the wear line, replace blades.
 If blades are not worn, check mainframe location.
 Corrosion or chemical degradation.
 Blade urethane may not match application.
-Contact Martin Engineering or a representative.
+Contact Martin Engineering or representative.